SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/JSONBuilder/pushObject.md

 so.topic: reference
 ---

+# JSONBuilder.pushObject(String)

 Adds an object to the JSONBuilder.
 Subsequent methods will add members inside the object.
 Normally, an object will be named (because it will be a named variable in the parent scope), except for when the object is the root of the JSON structure.